faker-js/faker/docs/guide/upgrading.md

 ### Removed ability to change the locale on existing `Faker` instances

 ::: info NOTE
-If you are using only the default (`en`) instance, then you don't have to change anything.
+If you are using only the default (`en`) locale, then you don't have to change anything.
 :::

 In order to facilitate better and easier locale fallback mechanics, we removed the methods to change the locales on existing `Faker` instances.